 Kenneth started his career with Matsushita Electronics (S) Pte Ltd and has, in the course of close to 30 years in the financial field, moved up to positions of higher responsibilities, both at HQ and region-wide levels.
 He has held positions as Finance Manager and CFO in various organisations, including Sembawang Engineering Pte Ltd, Teledata (Singapore) Ltd, e-Cop Pte Ltd and Intrawave Pte Ltd.

-Kenneth is a Fellow of the Association of Chartered Certified Accountants, a non-practising fellow member of the Institute of Certified Public Accountants of Singapore and a member of CPA Australia.
+Kenneth is a Fellow of the Association of Chartered Certified Accountants, a non-practising fellow member of the Institute of Singapore Chartered Accountants and a member of CPA Australia.